Jesse-gh/Invoicing-App-for-a-Construction-Company/README.md

 - I intentionally used a soft delete approach when removing items from the Tuotetiedot (Product information), Asiakastiedot (Customer information), and Laskut (Invoices) tabs.
 This way, the data would actually remain in the database but not be visible or usable for the user.
 Instead of permanently deleting records from the database, they are marked as inactive by using flags like "IsActive".
 I remember thinking for a long time whether I wanted to do this using the soft delete method, and I came to the conclusion that doing it this way makes data management simpler and would be good enough for a small academic project like this.

 - Let's end things with a few comments about the massive MainWindow.xaml.cs and MainWindow.xaml files, which together contain around 3,000 lines of code.
 The files became this big mainly because, on the frontend side, I used a TabControl layout component to simplify the task by placing the three main views of the application within a single window as tabs.
 (However probably not that simple for anyone else who has to read through those parts of the code.
 I truly feel sorry for anyone going through all that wall of text and trying to make sense of it 😄.)
 The files more than likely would have been quite large anyway, since if you split those 3000 lines into three separate windows, that would still be about 1000 lines per window, or about 500 if you count .xaml and .cs separately.
 I'm fully aware of the fact that these massive files aren't ideal, and that a developer should instead focus more on object-oriented programming.
 However, I did use the MVVM structure to keep things organized and manageable, so that was positive thing at least.
 The time we have in UAS with all of the studies going on is quite limited, so sometimes you have to take some shortcuts.
 ---

+## 💼 Opportunities & Contact

+I'm an **IT student at Karelia University of Applied Sciences**, currently looking for **IT internship opportunities** anywhere in Finland —
+and I'm also open to possibilities abroad, especially within the **Nordic countries**.

+I'm interested in **a wide range of IT roles**, particularly those related to **software development, databases, automation, and DevOps**.
+I enjoy working with **various programming languages** and continuously expanding my technical skill set.

+At this stage of my journey, gaining **practical experience** and developing as an IT professional matter more to me than compensation.

+If you'd like to get in touch, feel free to **contact me**:

+**Email:** jesse.honkavaara@gmail.com

+And if you want to, let's connect on LinkedIn!

+**LinkedIn:** www.linkedin.com/in/jesse-honkavaara-287521357

+---